bonitasoft/bonita-doc/md/rest-api-extensions.md

 # REST API extensions

+Create REST API extensions to use third party systems (databases, web services, Bonita Engine, etc) data in forms and pages.

-REST API extensions provide a solution for integration between forms/pages and third party systems (including Bonita Engine).
-They can be used to query [business data](define-and-deploy-the-bdm.md), Bonita Engine APIs, or an external information system (such as a database, web service, LDAP directory...).
+REST API extensions can be used to query [business data](define-and-deploy-the-bdm.md), Bonita Engine APIs, or an external information system (such as a database, web service, LDAP directory...).
 They also help to keep a clean separation between the front-end (forms, pages, and interfaces visible to users) and the back-end (processes).

 ## Prerequisites